18+ | Please play responsibly | Chances are you’re about to lose. | Terms and Conditions apply | Commercial content

 • The weight of the handicap assigned to the horse

-Yes, sometimes horses are occasionally scratched from the Melbourne Cup in the hours before the race. as happened with Lunar Flare last year.
+Yes, sometimes horses are occasionally scratched from the Melbourne Cup in the hours before the race, as happened with Lunar Flare before.
 This may be due to unsuitable ground or some late concerns over a horse’s health.

 Without A Fight won the 2023 Melbourne Cup, ahead of Soulcombe and Sheraz.